Back to the blog

 • Require strong positional understanding

-• Easier for opponents to neutralize if they know the theory
+• Easier to deflate for an adversary if they are familiar with the theory

 Positional Gambits vs Tactical Gambits: Strategic Depth and Tactical Fireworks

 IV.
-Choosing the Right Gambit for Your Style
+Selecting the Correct Gambit for Your Style

-• Strategically minded players who enjoy maneuvering and long-term play will favor the Benko Gambit, Marshall Attack, or even lesser-known lines like the Blumenfeld Gambit.
+• Positional or strategically oriented players who like to play for manoeuvring and the long term will prefer the Benko Gambit, Marshall Attack, even some of the less well-known lines such as the Blumenfeld Gambit.

 Ask Yourself:

-• Is my opponent likely to know the theory?
+• Will my opponent apparently be familiar with the theory?

 Scotch Gambit